Skip to content

 Preparing the Data

-Organize your user behavior data in a JSON file as a list of objects.
-Each object should have the following keys: "user_id", "country", and "log".
-The "log" field contains the user interaction logs.
+Organize your medical transcript data in a JSON file as a list of objects.
+Each object should have a "src" key containing the transcript text.
+You can download the example dataset here.

 Sample Data Structure